001ben/git-notes/git-things.md

 When the machine is rebooted, the daemon will run.
 To start the daemon without rebooting, run **initctl start local-git-daemon**.

 The final step in allowing access to git repositories is adding a file named **git-daemon-export-ok** to the bare folder of any hosted git repositories.

+## HTTP Server
+The concept behind a http server is that git provides a git-http-backend CGI script which will do the negotiation to send and receive data over HTTP.

+A node package exists to run a git server.
+Install via **npm install git-server**.
+[More info](https://github.com/stackdot/NodeJS-Git-Server).

+## GitWeb
+After setting up git on a server, it's frequently desirable to have some sort of visual.
+Git includes something called GitWeb, that provides a web interface for this.

+Easy setup: **git instaweb** (not available on windows) Permanent setup:
+- Some linux distros have a **gitweb** package you can install with apt-get
+- Git clone method:
+  - **git clone git://git.kernel.org/pub/scm/git/git.git**
+  - **cd git/**
+  - **make